pwaring/technical-talks/engima-lessons/slides.md

  - Ideally want integrity (but not in scope)
  - Will focus mainly on encryption (and breaking)

-# Traffic identification and metadata
+# Traffic analysis

  - Can triangulate radio signals to get rough location
  - Track operators by fingerprint
  - Often tells you more than the message
  - Sometimes gives clues for cracking
+ - Similar to metadata from emails, websites etc.

 # Plaintext 'knowledge'